 Reason #3 - A Varied Working Day

-Another great selling point for working in the animal health industry is that getting started on your career is relatively quick and straightforward.
-For example, you could be working in a kennel or as a veterinary assistant in a clinic..
+Another great selling point for working in the animal health industry is that starting your career is relatively quick and straightforward.
+For example, you could work in a kennel or as a veterinary assistant in a clinic...
 Of course, fully qualifying as a veterinary nurse takes time and a lot of hard work, but your career path is clear, defined and easy to follow.

 Reason #5 - You Have a Wide Range of Career Options Open to You

-Different types of animal welfare jobs also call for different skills, so if you happen to be business-minded or you prefer the outdoors, you can mould your career around what it is you like doing.
+Different animal welfare jobs also require different skills, so if you are business-minded or prefer the outdoors, you can mould your career around what you like doing.
 As long as you are patient, a keen learner and love working around animals, you’ll be able to choose the career path that suits you best.
 What other industries allow you to do that?

 Taking the First Step to a Career in Veterinary Medicine

-At Online Courses Australia, we provide flexible learning options so that you can choose to go at a speed you’re comfortable with and pay for your tuition either upfront or spread out into affordable instalments.
-We want the benefits of our online courses to be open to as many people as possible and the services we offer are set up to provide just that.
+At Online Courses Australia, we provide flexible learning options so that you can choose to go at the speed you’re comfortable with and pay for your tuition upfront or spread out into affordable instalments.
+We want the benefits of our online courses to be open to as many people as possible, and the services we offer are set up to provide just that.

-If you’d like to know more about a career in veterinary medicine and what’s involved in getting qualified, head over to our website www.onlinecoursesaustralia.edu.au where you’ll find full details of course content, duration and cost.
+If you’d like to know more about a career in veterinary medicine and what’s involved in our Vet Assistant Short course, head over to our website www.onlinecoursesaustralia.edu.au where you’ll find full details of course content, duration and cost.
 Enquire about how you can get a vet nurse job for your future!